juniorgasparotto/CsvToSql/README.md

 ##Features

   * Convert CSV file to SQL insert command
+  * Attempts to automatically discover the typing of each field
   * Database supported:  SQL Server (extensible)

 ##Tutorials